Published: May 16, 2019 | Last Updated: June 12, 2024

 AV1 offers better quality than VP09 – even at lower bit rates.

-It doesn’t look like you can force YouTube to play your own videos with the AV1 video codec.
+It doesn’t look like you can force YouTube to play your videos with the AV1 video codec.

 It appears that YouTube is still testing the codec on their chosen videos.

-But you can force YouTube to play high-quality videos with the AV1 when possible by going to the playback performance page under your YouTube account and choosing “Always prefer AV1”.
+However, you can force YouTube to play high-quality videos with the AV1 when possible by going to the playback performance page under your YouTube account and choosing “Always prefer AV1”.

-Then you can go to the AV1 Beta playlist page and see videos compressed with the AV1 video format.
+Then, you can go to the AV1 Beta playlist page and see videos compressed with the AV1 video format.

-You can see if a video plays with AV1 by using “Stats for nerds,” as described under the “How to know which codec YouTube has used to compress your video” subheading further down in this article.
+You can see if a video plays with AV1 using “Stats for nerds,” as described under the “How to know which codec YouTube has used to compress your video” subheading further down in this article.

 So you’ve just finished editing a video, and everything looks great when you watch it on your computer.